SideProjectsCommunity/Level-1-/README.md

 this is the github repository for everybody who is submitting their code related to the first assignment

-fork it from your github account and submit you code
+fork it from your github account and submit your code

 cheers!